 Infants and very young children have a natural ability to spontaneously relax and let go of tension.
 This ability is usually lost by the time a child reaches school age, where habits of tension, apprehension and anxiety can lead to the experience of ‘stress’.
 In teaching young children the art of stillness we are helping them to reconnect with the natural stillness and strength within themselves.
-For the management and prevention of stress, the earlier this new learning takes place, the better.
-It is unlikely that children under the age of 7 years will be able to sustain any lengthy time of stillness but the seeds of stillness can be reasonably planted in early childhood, in preparation for later stages of development.
+In the adolescent years, the introduction of stillness as a positive life-skill may intercept otherwise potentially dangerous outcomes.

 As a form of therapy

 Let’s find a natural way to assist our young to manages the challenges of life!